ieb/EngineMonitor/README.md

    Engine room pressure, less that atmospheric indicates air flow problems.
    Engine room temperature (perhaps, however see 1 wire above)
 * ADS1115
-   ADC0 = Coolant Temperature Sensor
+   ADC0 = Coolant Temperature Sensor - Blue/Orange - case side, marked C
-   ADC1 = Alternator Voltage
+   ADC1 = Alternator Voltage - White/orange, marked A
-   ADC2 = Oil Pressure
+   ADC2 = Service battery Voltage - White/brown, marked O (was Oil)
-   ADC3 = Fuel Level
+   ADC3 = Fuel Level   - brown - esp32 side, marked F

 # NMEA2000 connection

 Using an AMP Superseal 4 way connector
-Pin 1 +12V
+Pin 1 +12V - Red
-Pin 2 GND
+Pin 2 GND - Black
-Pin 3 CanL
+Pin 3 CanL - White
-Pin 4 CanH
+Pin 4 CanH - Blue
 Shield GND plane on PCB

 GND connected to the NMEA2000 bus may need to be reviewed depending on if there is any voltage differential between NMEA2000 GND and Engine GND due to Charging currents from the alternator.
 Coolant Temperature will be impacted the most followed by Fuel Level, Oil Pressure and Alternator voltage if there is a significant voltage drop.
 This will put the NMEA2000 GND +ve to the engine GND increasing the aparant measured coolant temperature and Fuel level when the Alternator is producing high charge output.
 The GND connection from Engine to Ships GND is short, but not 0R.